CloudCurio/lmu-thesis-project/README.md

 - Cbn_matrix_server_paths.R - uses the function above and allows to set the paths to inputs/outputs for the server;
 - Signac_gen_bin_cell.R - creates the bin-by-cell matric using Signac, using chrom_sizes.txt, barcodes.tsv.gz, and fragments.tsv.gz files;
 - Gen_bin_cell_atac.R - old script for the same task as Signac_gen_bin_cell.R. **Not used anymore, ignore this file**;
+- generate_seg_table.R - an R function that calculates pseudobulk CNV predictions using the epiAneufinder's segmentation table (results_table.tsv) and writes chromosome labels in character form instead of integer. **A function, used in the next step, don't run individually**
+- merge_segments.R - a standalone alternative to the previous function.
+Does the same thing, but can also merge neighbouring segments with the same classes. **Was used earlier, but not anymore**

+### Running Alleloscope
+- Alleloscope_fun.R - runs Alleloscope using previously created files (see documentation at the start of the script).
+Intended for per-chromosome batch runs, sourced by the next script;
+- Alleloscope_batch_run.R - runs the Alleloscope_fun.R script on each chromosome individually.
+Uses the generate_seg_table.R function script from before to get the segmentation results.
+After running Alleloscope on a chromosome, immediately uses summarize_alleloscope.R (see below, in the "" section) function on the outputs to avoid flooding the output folder with hundreds of files.
+Called by the bash script below;
+- Alleloscope.sh - performs Alleloscope analysis using the above scripts;
+- get_seg_table.R - extracts the filtered segmentation table from the Alleloscope output .rds object, stores it in a separate .rds file;
+-